tc39/proposal-compartments/README.md

 Defining a module loader in the language also improves the language's ability to evolve.
-For example, a module loader interface that accounts for linking "synthetic" modules that are not JavaScript facilitates easier experimentation with linkage against languages like WASM.
+For example, a module loader interface that accounts for linking "virtual" modules that are not JavaScript facilitates easier experimentation with linkage against languages like WASM.
 For another, a module loader interface allows for user space experimentation